Unfinished portrait of Franklin D. Roosevelt: Painting

 The last photograph of Franklin D. Roosevelt, taken by Nicholas Robbins at the Little White House in Warm Springs, April 11, 1945.
 Roosevelt died the following day.

 Elizabeth Shoumatoff had begun working on the portrait of the president around noon on April 12, 1945.
 Roosevelt was being served lunch when he said "I have a terrific headache."
 He then slumped forward in his chair, unconscious, and was carried into his bedroom.
-The president's attending cardiologist, Dr. Howard Bruenn, diagnosed a massive cerebral hemorrhage.
+Dr. Howard Bruenn, Roosevelt's attending cardiologist, determined that he had suffered a massive cerebral hemorrhage.
 Roosevelt never regained consciousness and died at 3:35 p.m. that day.
 Shoumatoff never finished the portrait.

-The unfinished portrait hangs at Roosevelt's former health and relaxation retreat in Warm Springs, Georgia, known as the Little White House.

 Later, Shoumatoff decided to finish the portrait in Roosevelt's memory.
 She created a new painting based on memory.
-One difference is that the tie that was red in the original is blue in the finished painting.
-All other aspects are completely identical.
-The finished portrait resides in the Legacy Exhibit beside the original at the Little White House Historic Site in Warm Springs.
+The only difference is that Roosevelt's red tie from the original is blue in the finished painting; all other aspects are completely identical.
+The finished portrait resides at the Little White House Historic Site, beside the original.